OhadLandau/OptiRanker/README.md

 ```

 ### **4. Download CCLE Dataset**
-- Download transcriptomics and IC50 datasets from the official [CCLE website](https://depmap.org/portal/).
+- If user wants to generate predictions from their algorithms and input them \for optimization, transcriptomics and IC50 datasets can be found from the official [CCLE website](https://depmap.org/portal/) and [GDSC website](https://www.cancerrxgene.org/).

 ---